mikron-ia/rpg-hub/README.md

 ## Upgrading between versions

 1. Update the code base from an archive pack or a git tag
-    * If you are feeling adventurous, use the `master` branch, but its content is **not** guaranteed to work at all times; to be safe, use the latest release
+    * If you are feeling adventurous, use the `master` branch, but its content, while usually free of breaking bugs, is not guaranteed to work at all times; to be safe, use the latest release
 1. Run `composer install`
 1. Ensure your `.env` file is up to date, based on `.env.example`
 1. Run migrations with `./yii migrate/up`